 "Morbilli is a group or family of viruses, and it includes things such as measles and distemper," Potter told NPR.
 "So that one of the big questions are facing us right now is the extent of this infection and whether or not the infection is something that's always been there and what we're just picking up because of increased surveillance, or is this perhaps the smoking gun that we've been looking for?"

 Barco said there could be other causes.

 "Lung infections is one of the characteristics of morbillivirus, but it's not the only thing that can cause a lung infection.
 So again, we're not sure these animals are sick animals, and we're finding problems in many of their organ systems, and we are concerned that they may be immuno-suppressed, and they may be getting any number of things that are causing them to die."

-On the Smithsonian's blog, Potter said the virus may be something that is exacerbated by other stresses in the dolphins' environment, mainly pollution in the form of pesticides, heavy metals and hydrocarbons.
+, Potter said the virus may be something that is exacerbated by other stresses in the dolphins' environment, mainly pollution in the form of pesticides, heavy metals and hydrocarbons.
 The preponderance of males and calves among the dead dolphins gives rise to those suspicions.

 "Males don't have a mechanism for shedding contaminants," Potter said on the blog.
 "The females shed significant amounts of their lipid-soluble contaminants through lactation, so the calf gets a hell of a dose early on in life, and some of the most outrageous levels of contaminants we've seen have been in calves."

 Whatever the reason, dying dolphins send a warning to humans, Barco said.

 "Bottlenose dolphins are a higher-order predator.
 They're often referred to as 'ocean sentinels of health.'
 So when our bottlenose dolphins are healthy, it would probably indicate that we have a fairly healthy ecosystem.
 When our bottlenose dolphins are not healthy, it may very well indicate that our ecosystem is not healthy," she said.